Joshua Meyer at the BYU Museum of Art

 AJS Perspectives: The Art Issue

-“Artists on their art” feature.
+“Artists on their art” feature, including thoughts on how artwork can cope with competing truths.
 Read more >PDF>

 MCC_Logo_RGB_200x217